okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-user-scoped-account-management/main/index.md

 * Access to the latest version of the MyAccount API: `/idp/myaccount`
 * An existing OpenID Connect client app in Okta for testing in Okta
 * [Postman client](https://www.getpostman.com/downloads/) to test requests.
 See [Get Started with the Okta APIs](https://developer.okta.com/code/rest/) for information on setting up Postman.
-* The MyAccount API Postman collection that allows you to test the API calls that are described in this guide.
+* The MyAccount API Postman Collection that allows you to test the API calls that are described in this guide.
 Click **Run in Postman** to add the collection to your Postman workspace.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/9cb68745dbf85ae3a871)

-> **Note:** To run the Postman collection, you need an end-user access token.
+> **Note:** To run the Postman Collection, you need an end user access token.
 Use an [SDK](/docs/guides/auth-js/main/#handle-responses) to get the token.

 ---